The ancestors of the name Staveley date back to the days of the Anglo-Saxon

 Early Notables of the Staveley family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Staveley Notables in all our PDF Extended History products and printed products wherever possible.
+William Stayley or Staley (died 1678), was a victim of the 'Popish Plot,' was the son of William Staley, and carried on his...
+Another 133 words (10 lines of text) are included under the topic Early Staveley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Staveley family to Ireland